Joaquin-Gajardo/nigeria-crop-mask/README.md

 ## :pray: Acknowledgements
 This work was largely based on the amazing work by [NASA Harvest](https://nasaharvest.org/) and their open-source software.
-In particular, we relied on [togo-crop-mask](https://github.com/nasaharvest/togo-crop-mask) as an initial template and on the [CropHarvest](https://github.com/nasaharvest/cropharvest) package for our final code.
+In particular, we relied on [togo-crop-mask](https://github.com/nasaharvest/togo-crop-mask) paper and code for conceiving the idea and as an initial code template, and on the [CropHarvest](https://github.com/nasaharvest/cropharvest) package for the final version of our code.

 ## :bookmark_tabs: Citation